0820Li/ML-practice/README.md

 # ML-practice
+Hi, I upload them online so that employers can check my work.
-My machine learning assignments and practices.
+They are basically my machine learning assignments and practices.